Chronic Pain And Well-Being

 Persistent pain can impact people in different ways.
 It is an individual experience that can vary according to the severity of the pain, any other health issues, support network, previous or current mental health difficulties, and so on.

-• What do you need to get comfortable in order to sleep?
-This may include things like a body pillow, a supportive mattress, or a recliner chair;
+• What do you need to get more comfortable for sleeping?
+This may include items like a body pillow, a supportive mattress, or a recliner chair.

 • Practice sleep hygiene.
-For example, keeping a regular bedtime routine, getting up at the same time each day, limiting caffeine, and so on;
+For example, keeping a regular bedtime routine, getting up at the same time each day, limiting caffeine, and keeping the room at a comfortable temperature.

 These are tasks you may have done without much thought in the past.
 To go from being able to manage day-to-day tasks to needing help can be difficult to adjust to.
 Needing help may result in feelings of shame, inadequacy, frustration, or guilt.